 Ruth arrived at Cherbourg mission when she was six and a half months old.
-It was during the Depression and Ruth’s mother had taken her parents to Cherbourg where she was told they would be cared for.
-But Ruth and her mother were not allowed to leave the mission, and what was intended as a temporary visit became years of separation and control.
+It was during the Depression and Ruth’s mother had taken her parents to Cherbourg where she was told they’d be cared for.
+But Ruth and her mother weren’t allowed to leave the mission, and what was intended as a temporary visit became years of separation and control.

 Initially Ruth stayed with her mother in the women’s dormitory, where the single mothers were sent.
 But sooner or later, the children were removed to a separate dormitory.
 “Once you were taken from your parents, you had no more connection with them,” explains Ruth.

 "People would say [protection] was for your own good, but my own good was to stay with my mum."

 Although they were separated, Ruth saw her mother across the shared dining hall every day, where children were made to sit on one side and adults on the other.
 Ruth recalls how, as a four and a half year old, she would try unsuccessfully to get her mother’s attention, and was instead punished and forced to stand on one leg in the centre of the room.

 When Ruth was five, her mother was sent away from Cherbourg and Ruth no longer saw her at all.
 Ruth explains that the separation and control was all part of the government’s policy of protection.
 “They had their own idea about protection,” she says.
 “I don’t think we needed protection! … People would say it was for your own good, but my own good was to stay with my mum.”